TW-Japan/SP-2025-accommodation-flights/README.md

-# 🏨✈️ Japan – Steph and Sarah's Accommodation \& Flights (May 2025)
+# 🏨✈️ Japan – Steph and Sarah's Accommodation & Flights (2025)

-This repository contains a mobile-friendly, collapsible guide for managing accommodation and flight details for your Japan trip.
+This repository contains a mobile-friendly, collapsible guide for managing accommodation and flight details for Steph and Sarah's Japan trip.
 It provides a clear breakdown of bookings, room types, hotel contacts, flight times, and airline links — all structured for easy access on both desktop and mobile.

 ## ✅ Live Site